AyoubAce/React-weather-app/README.md

 #  Weatheria
-A React app that displays current and 7 days forcast weather in any city.
+It's my first React app that displays current and 7 days forcast weather in any city.
 ## Project setup
 - Clone repo
  - run `npm install` in root directory
  - `npm strart`

-##Screenshot
+## Screenshot

 ![screenshot](screenshot.png)

+#### REACTapp
+this was my first react app which I coded in 2021